Yijunmaverick/UniversalStyleTransfer/README.md

 ## Swap on conv5

+We also include the [Style-swap](https://github.com/rtqichen/style-swap) function in our algorithm but we perform the swap operation based on whitened features.
+Please refer to their [paper](https://arxiv.org/pdf/1612.04337.pdf) for more details.

-We provide a parameter "-swap5 1" to perform swap operation on conv5 features.
+We provide a parameter "-swap5" to perform swap operation on conv5 features.
+The swap operation is computationally expensive as it is based on searching nearest patches.
+So we do not provide the swap on layers with large feature maps (e.g., conv1-4).

 ```
 th test_wct.lua -content YourContentImagePath -style YourStyleImagePath -swap5 1